Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Analytic constructions

-By Property (\ref{item:components:unstable}), every irreducible component in $C_m$ contains at least three special points.
-Combining with the fact that $C$ is rational and $C_m$ is connected, we conclude that $C_m=\st(C)$, completing the proof of Property (\ref{item:components:stabilization}). \end{proof}
+By Property (\ref{item:components:unstable}), every irreducible component in $C_\mathrm{m}$ contains at least three special points.
+Combining with the fact that $C_\mathrm{m}$ is connected, we see that $C_\mathrm{m}$ is a stable pointed curve.
+Note that for any pointed rational nodal curve $C'\supset C_\mathrm{m}$ whose marked points are all contained in $C_\mathrm{m}$, there exists at least one irreducible component of $C'$ not contained in $C_\mathrm{m}$ which contains at most two nodes.
+Therefore, after iterated contractions of non-stable components of $C$, we will end up with $C_\mathrm{m}$.
+In other words, we have $C_\mathrm{m}=\st(C)$, completing the proof of Property (\ref{item:components:stabilization}). \end{proof}